YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
 I am excited about exploring new mathematical methods, tools, and algorithms for specific, challenging problems.
-As a growing researcher, I am open (but not limited) to these interconnected topics:
+The efficiency and interpretability in machine learning sounds interesting to me as well.
+Also, as a growing researcher, I am open (but not limited) to these interconnected topics:
-* Efficient and Interpretable Machine Learning
 * Statistical Learning
 * Time Series Analysis
 * Data-Driven Modeling and Dimensionality Reduction